tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

 Notice I'm using the constructor reference from Person.
 The thing to note here is that a constructor reference can be assigned to a target functional interface even though we don't yet know the arguments.

-It probably seems a strange that the type of the method reference is `PersonFactory` and not `Person`.
+It may seem a bit strange that the type of the method reference is `PersonFactory` and not `Person`.
 This extra target type information helps the compiler to know it has to go via `PersonFactory` to create a `Person`.
 With this extra hint, the compiler is able to create a lambda based on the factory interface that will _later_ create a `Person`.

 Writing it out long hand, the compiler would generate this.